 A strong sense of self is helpful for setting boundaries, understanding what’s important to you, and even for reducing stress.
 Nurturing your sense of self allows you to clearly perceive your own unique qualities and strengths – and protect your self love and respect.

 Here are 8 powerful tips to boost your self-image, self-esteem, and overall sense of self.

 1. Learn how to set healthy boundaries

-Setting boundaries puts a limit on anything or anyone that requires your time or energy – both of which are precious resources.
+Setting boundaries puts a limit on anything or anyone that requires your time or energy – both of which are precious and finite resources.
 Think of both entities like a budget: If anything that’s consuming them diminishes their value, it’s too expensive.